mess110/mess110.github.io/_posts/2016-10-23-apollo-11-code-review.md

 title: Apollo 11 - Code Review
 ---

-Stardate 23018.1 or 21st of July 1969, mankind takes its first steps on the moon.
+Stardate 23018.1 or 21st of July 1969, mankind takes its first steps on the Moon.

 <center>
   <video width="320" height="240" controls>